 Reading Time: 8 minutes

-As the Indian consumer market shifted to online platforms to buy their goods during the last year, Buy-Now-Pay-Later (BNPL) or embedded finance options have become commonplace on most e-commerce platforms.
+As the Indian consumer market shifted to online platforms to buy their goods during the last year, we witnessed the rise of Buy Now Pay Later (BNPL) or embedded finance options on most e-commerce platforms.
 These credit-payment options offer consumers a short loan for a specific purpose.

 BNPL credit products or their technical embedded finance essentially offers customers a small loan instantly in certain stores or on e-commerce websites.
 The reason why it’s called embedded is because the financial component (BNPL) is within a larger product (say an e-commerce platform).